 - Add all of the sauce ingredients to a medium bowl and mix until well combined.

 - Add mushrooms and let soak for at least 10 minutes.

 - Drain all the excess liquid, then transfer the mushrooms pieces to a baking tray lined with parchment paper.

 - Bake for about 15-20 minutes.

 - Stovetop: This recipe can easily be turned into a stovetop recipe.
-Repeat the same steps but instead of an instant pot, you can use a big soup pot.
-Cover with a lid and let simmer on medium heat until potatoes are very soft, stirring occationally.
+Repeat the same steps but instead of an instant pot, you can use a large pot.
+Cover with a lid and let simmer on medium heat until potatoes are very soft, stirring occasionally.
 Cooking time is longer (around 20-25 minutes) and you might need to add more broth along the way.

 - Blender: Alternatively, you could transfer ½ of the soup to a (high speed) blender or food processor and blend until smooth (make sure that you let the soup cool first).